 “(1) And in that place I saw the fountain of righteousness Which was inexhaustible: And around it were many fountains of wisdom: And all the thirsty drank of them, And were filled with wisdom, And their dwellings were with the righteous and holy and elect.
 (2) And at that hour that Son of Man was named In the presence of the Lord of Spirits, And his name before the Head of Days.
 (3) Yea, before the sun and the signs were created, Before the stars of the heaven were made, His name was named before the Lord of Spirits.”
 (Enoch 48:1-3)

 This passage in Enoch implies that Christ’s role as deity is temporary when the Book of Revelation makes it clear that Christ’s role as deity is eternal.

 Steweart also attacks other aspects of the Book of Enoch, including the book’s claim that giants/Nephilim were taller than Noah’s ark.
-I suggest people read the entire article to see many of the scriptural problems that the Book of Enoch has.
+I suggest people read the entire article to see many of the scriptural problems that the book has.

 My Stance on Book of Enoch

 I would not look to the Book of Enoch for a new source of revelation.
 The book has many eschatological prophecies, but they do not concern anything that the Bible does not already cover.
 The unbiblical passages of the Book of Enoch destroy the book’s credibility.